alonisser/Oknesset-vagrant/README.md

 using vagrant to download setup and access a virtual headless linux machine.

-using a [puppet](https://puppetlabs.com/) script in ./manifests for provisoning.
+using a standalone (without a puppetmaster) [puppet](https://puppetlabs.com/) script in ./manifests for provisoning.

+##Contributing:

+Quite a lot to do here, look at the github Issue tracker.

+I recommend to install the **[puppet command line tool](http://docs.puppetlabs.com/guides/installation.html)** on the **host** machine to be able to check the puppet script

 ##License:
 [MIT](http://opensource.org/licenses/MIT) (do anything with this)